 About Dr. Vora

 Neeta Vora, MD, is triple boarded in Obstetrics and Gynecology, Maternal Fetal Medicine, and Clinical Genetics.
 She completed her residency and fellowship at Tufts Medical Center in Boston, MA, and joined UNC OB-GYN’s Division of Maternal-Fetal Medicine in 2012.
-She is now an associate professor and serves as the Director of Reproductive Genetics at UNC.
+She is now a Professor of Maternal-Fetal Medicine and Genetics and serves as the Director of Reproductive Genetics at UNC.

 Diagnostic tools, such as prenatal ultrasound and prenatal gene sequencing, have the capability to increase our understanding of fetal brain abnormalities (FBA).
 By intersecting human prenatal sequencing, bioinformatics filters to identify novel candidate genes, and functional modeling in an animal model, we aim to identify novel candidate genes specific to FBA; additionally, we will perform whole genome sequencing on a prospective cohort with FBA to increase our understanding of diagnostic yield and genotypes/phenotypes in a well characterized cohort.
 Our findings will shed light on the molecular underpinnings of human brain development and has the potential to improve pre- and postnatal counseling/management, and lead to novel preventive and therapeutic strategies that can be applied in the perinatal period.